Course details

 Syllabus - others, projects and individual work of students

-• Student will design and implement a CPS control system.
+- Student will design and implement solution of the CPS project.

 Progress assessment